JacobPersi/RimWorldTV/README.md

 ---

 # RimWorldTV Client
 RimWorldTV is a stream integration mod for RimWorld by Ludeon Studios.
-RimWorldTV allows viewers to interact with RimWorld streams in real time, adding fun and immersion to the viewing experience.
+RimWorldTV allows viewers to interact with broadcasters in real time, adding fun and immersion to the viewing experience.

 **Note**: This is the client side mod.
 RimWorldTV serves as a client for interacting with RimWorld and managing various in-game effects.
 Additional code will be required to integrate with your desired streaming platform, handle transactions, and so on.